How I built my Photography Portfolio with WordPress

 If this is your first time building a WordPress photography portfolio, here are some common mistakes to avoid.
 None of these mistakes will destroy your website, but they will hurt your portfolio over time.
 Keep in mind that a photo portfolio grows with you, I have had mine for almost 20 years so doing it right the first time is important.

 - Don’t use WordPress.com.
-By far, the easiest way to set up a WordPress website is with wordpress.com, but it limits the themes and plugins that you can use, which will hurt your site in the long run.
+The easiest way to set up a WordPress website is with wordpress.com, but it limits the themes and plugins that you can use, which will hurt your site in the long run.
 Instead, install wordpress on your own server.

 - Don’t use flashy themes.
 It is tempting to buy the flashiest WordPress portfolio theme from Theme Forest.
 They look great in the demos and have fancy animations and pretty colors.
 But they are usually designed with non-standard gallery plugins that, return to point 1, will be broken in a few years and are clunky to use daily.